biopype/NGS-RNA-Seq-Analysis-using-edgeR/README.md

-# NGS RNA-Seq Analysis using edgeR
-## Differential Gene Expression Analysis
+# Differential Gene Expression Analysis using edgeR
 ## Description
 Crohn’s Disease (CD) is a chronic inflammatory disorder affecting the digestive tract.
 This project analyzes **RNA-Seq data from ileal biopsies** of pediatric CD patients and healthy controls.